I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlrunoncebegininitialize.md

 <dt><b>STATUS_SUCCESS</b></dt>
 </dl><p>The one-time initialization has already completed.
 The initialized data is stored in the memory location that <i>Context</i> points to.</p><dl>
 <dt><b>STATUS_PENDING</b></dt>
 </dl><p>The caller has successfully begun one-time initialization.
-The caller now performs the driver-specific initialization steps and then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff562763">RtlRunOnceComplete</a> to complete the initialization. </p>
+The caller now performs the driver-specific initialization steps and then calls <a href="..\ntddk\nf-ntddk-rtlrunoncecomplete.md">RtlRunOnceComplete</a> to complete the initialization. </p>

 <p> </p>

 ## -remarks
-<p>Drivers can alternatively perform one-time initialization by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff562765">RtlRunOnceExecuteOnce</a> and supplying a <a href="https://msdn.microsoft.com/library/windows/hardware/ff563635">RunOnceInitialization</a> routine.</p>

-<p>Drivers can alternatively perform one-time initialization by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff562765">RtlRunOnceExecuteOnce</a> and supplying a <a href="https://msdn.microsoft.com/library/windows/hardware/ff563635">RunOnceInitialization</a> routine.</p>
+<p>Drivers can alternatively perform one-time initialization by calling <a href="..\ntddk\nf-ntddk-rtlrunonceexecuteonce.md">RtlRunOnceExecuteOnce</a> and supplying a <a href="kernel.runonceinitialization">RunOnceInitialization</a> routine.</p>

 ## -requirements
 <table>